house-of-abbey/scratch_vhdl/docs/README.md

 7. **Traffic lights** come in two variations; the standard junction and the Pelicon crossing.
 The latter (of course) includes a flashing yellow stage.
 8. **Linear Feedback Shift Register** in two variations, internal and external feedback.
 This is included for something more taxing for the more capable student.

 The desire is to combine a discussion of the theory with the practical via engagement with interactive tools.
+Each of the demonstration designs above has their own description page.

 ## Fuller Details